flyingmachine/brave-clojure-web/content/writing-macros.md

 the back room.
 All in all it was a decent job, providing 8 hours of pay for 2 hours of work.

-After a few months of this schedule, though, I had become a different person.
+After a few months of this sleepless schedule, though, I had become a different person.
 My emotions in particular had taken on a life of their own.
-One night, around 3am, I was watching an infomercial for a product claiming to restore men's hair.
-As I watched the story of one formerly-bald individual, I became overwhelmed with joy.
-"At last!", my brain said to itself, "This man has gotten the love and success he deserves!
+Like one night, around 3am, when I was watching an infomercial for a product claiming to restore men's hair.
+As I watched the story of a formerly-bald individual, I became overwhelmed with joy.
+"At last!", my brain said to itself with complete sincerity, "This man has gotten the love and success he deserves!
 What an incredible product this is, giving hope to the hopeless!"

 Throughout the intervening years I've found myself wondering if I could somehow recreate the emotional abandon and appreciation for life